open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 * Hallelujah, First version on wordpress.com

 == Upgrade Notice ==
+= 0.2.20190621a =
+ * Hallelujah - large update, please notify us of any bugs loveJesus@openorphanage.org

 = 0.1.20190614a =
  * Hallelujah - Should work well praise Jesus.